-It is easy for buyers to get caught up in the emotion of the moment.
-This is particularly true for first-time homebuyers.
-You may fall in love with an apartment.
-Everything seems perfect.
+As a home buyer, it is easy to get caught up in the moment.
+Particularly true for first-time homebuyers.
+Everything may seem perfect, and you may fall in love with an apartment.
 The co-op or condo unit has all of the things that fulfill your needs and wants.
 It may have a lot of closet space, natural light, and other things you can check off your list.
 If the price fits your budget, this could seem like a dream come true.

 There are reasons to hit the pause button, though.
 If you are purchasing a property in New York City, particularly a co-op or condo unit, there are other factors we advise a buyer to consider before making an offer.